|Format||On-campus, blended online, or onsite (instructor-led)|

 Group Registration (no other discounts apply):

 Please register by clicking on the appropriate program below.
-You may also register by contacting Susan Chapman at 585-475-6990 or email@example.com.
+You may also register by contacting email@example.com or 585-475-6990.

 Cancellations must be received at least 15 business days prior to the program start date.
 Cancellations received after that date will be invoiced to the participant, who will be responsible for payment in full.
 Please email firstname.lastname@example.org with questions.